Share our work with your friends

-Royex Technologies is a leading Web and Mobile Applications development company based in Dubai and offers bespoke eCommerce solutions using Magento, Wordpress and Shopify, with extremely dynamic and user-friendly interface.
+Royex Technologies is a leading Ecommerce Website Development Company based in Dubai and offers bespoke eCommerce solutions using Magento, Wordpress and Shopify, with extremely dynamic and user-friendly interface.
 We could help you decide which eCommerce platform best suits your needs and develop a top eCommerce website as per your business needs.

 Magento has a variety of built in functions.
 Currency and languages can easily be changed, and discounts could be applied to loyal customers or selected items.
 Magento also has different search engine optimization tools.
 An XML-map containing links to all pages of online store could be easily created to make the store properly indexed by search bots.

 Magento CMS has various templates and many extensions.
 To implement special features in your store, you could even dig into HTML or PHP code.
 Also with this platform, several online stores could be created and managed using one admin panel.

 With companies having engineering resources, Magento is a better solution as it is less intuitive and more code intensive for an entrepreneur.